Food and Beverage Case Study in Pennsylvania

 Vortechs Automation Provides an Integrated Control System to Reduce Product Rejection Rates on David Michael’s Ethanol Distillation Unit.

+Looking for a "control system integrator near me"?
 David Michael Company, located in Far Northeast Philadelphia, is a producer of flavors for the food and beverage industry, serving middle tier customers.